Fleeym/jukebox/about.md

 ## Start your jukebox!

 The Jukebox Mod makes the process of managing your songs a breeze.
 You can download your NONGs using your method of choice.
-A recommandation of mine is [yt-dlp](https://github.com/yt-dlp/yt-dlp), a CLI application.
+My recommandations are: [Cobalt](https://cobalt.tools/) and [yt-dlp](https://github.com/yt-dlp/yt-dlp), a CLI application.
 After getting your MP3 file, you can enter a song and author name, for easier management.

 > Note that Jukebox copies imported MP3 files in the storage location designated by Geode.
 You can open this folder from ingame.